adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - 해결 방법 #1 : This could be handled by a **weighting scheme** in the error function.

-- 해결 방법 #2 : Another potential solution is to use mask predictions on detected bounding boxes of these small objects as in [50][51].
+- 해결 방법 #2 : Another potential solution is to use **mask predictions** on detected bounding boxes of these small objects as in [50][51].

 #### B. Unobserved Objects

-Because the soft-max classifier isnormalized to probability one, it doesn’t handle previous unseenobjects.
+- soft-max 분류기는 Because the soft-max classifier is normalized to probability one, it doesn’t handle previous unseen objects.

 The classifier matches it to one of the previouslytrained classes.